Erwin Griswold: Academic career

 Griswold joined the Harvard faculty in 1934, first as an associate legal professor, and then as a full professor from 1935 to 1946.
 Known for a very keen intellect, Griswold was made dean of Harvard Law School from 1946 and served in that capacity until 1967.
-One of the dominant figures in American legal education, he doubled the size of the faculty, bringing in such legal luminaries as Derek Bok (who succeeded him as dean, and later became president of Harvard University), Kingman Brewster (later president of Yale University), and Alan Dershowitz.
+One of the dominant figures in American legal education, he doubled the size of the faculty, bringing in legal scholars Derek Bok (who succeeded him as dean, and later became president of Harvard University), Kingman Brewster (later president of Yale University), and Alan Dershowitz.
 In 1946, just after Griswold was made dean, Soia Mentschikoff was appointed visiting professor, the first woman faculty member in the history of Harvard Law School.

 On December 11, 1934, the Harvard Law Review published an article by Griswold titled "Government in Ignorance of the Law – A Plea for Better Publication of Executive Legislation".
 The arguments Griswold made for orderly publication of the official actions of the Executive Branch were underlined when the Supreme Court issued its opinion in Panama Refining Co. v.
 Ryan and forced the hand of the committee studying the issue for President Roosevelt.
 Congress passed legislation to create the Federal Register, and the president signed it into law (Pub.
 L. 74-220, July 26, 1935).

 As dean, Griswold enlarged the school's curriculum to include such specialized topics as labor relations, family law, and copyright law.
 In addition, he expanded the school's physical plant, library holdings, and financial resources.
 Finally, he began the process of convincing the Harvard Corporation to allow the enrollment of female students in 1948, and oversaw it beginning in Autumn of 1950.
 The Law School was the third graduate school at Harvard to admit women after the Graduate School of Education and the Medical School.
 It did so twenty-seven years before Harvard College fully admitted women as undergraduates in 1977.

-At Harvard, Ruth Bader Ginsburg was challenged, along with all the other pioneer female Harvard Law School students at the time, as to why she was taking up a man's seat by Dean Griswold.